Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 **Diagramming the `filter()` Operator** </br>
 One of the most commonly-used Rx operators, `filter()` only emits items from an Observable if a specific condition is met.

-In this example, the filtered condition applied to `eventStreamArray` is to emit into the resulting stream only those items whose values are `greater than 10`:
+In this example, the filtered condition applied to the `eventStreamArray` above is to emit into the resulting stream only those items whose values are `greater than 10`:

 ![filter_diag](assets/filter_diag.png)